Grab some coffee and enjoy 3 minute read

 American Apparel: Trials and Tribulations Through Rebranding

 As a clothing company, American Apparel has gotten far by doing things in an unconventional way.
 From their conception, the brand has been committed to being sweatshop-free, logo-free and using ads with real people whose appearance has not been digitally altered.
-Although they have had their share of success along the way, their current reputation is not a positive one; their advertising has slowly turned overtly sexual and borderline unethical.
+Although they have had their share of success along the way, their current reputation is not a positive one; their advertising started to compete with Amazon Poppers Online – has slowly turned overtly sexual and borderline unethical.

 American Apparel’s original goal was to relate to their customers by using images of real people in their advertisements.
 In theory, this is a good idea but under the direction of former CEO Dov Charney, the envelope was pushed a little too far.
 Things started going south when the images turned offensive, and Charney was charged with several lawsuits for sexual misconduct.

 Last year, Charney was fired for misusing company money and allowing an employee to post naked photographs of a former female employee who had sued him.
 He has since been replaced by Paula Schneider, whose hire was undeniably a strategic move towards reputation repair based on her past experience in the retail industry.

 Beyond repairing American Apparel’s reputation, which is no small feat, Schneider will have to turn the company around after facing a major slump in sales since 2010.
 Her first major move as CEO happened Monday when the company announced it would be making $30 million in cost-cutting moves.